willtpwise/parseTemplate/README.md

 ## Contributing

-Thanks for the help :) Please open a PR!
+Thanks for the help :) Please fork this repo then submit a PR back into.

 ### Local Development
 ```